MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

       (root) /usr/bin/ping
 ```

-The tool `ping` itself won't help that much on its own, but in combination with `env_keep+=LD_PRELOAD` it did.
-First I created a file called shell.c with the following content:
+The tool `ping` itself wouldn't be of much help, but in combination with `env_keep+=LD_PRELOAD`, it was.
+First, I created a file called shell.c with the following content:
 ```c
 #include <stdio.h>
 #include <sys/types.h>